Saima-Naseem/ML-Models/K-Means-Clustering/README.md

 Centroids represent the average position of each cluster and are not actual observations.

 Silhouette Score measures how well observations fit within their assigned cluster.

+A Silhouette Plot provides a visual confirmation of cluster quality by showing how well each observation fits within its assigned cluster and whether any observations overlap with neighbouring clusters.

 Davies-Bouldin Index evaluates cluster compactness and separation.